 Q: How will physical distancing measures be enforced on the beach and in the water?

 A: Bay Beach staff, security and municipal by-law enforcement officers will be available to enforce physical distancing amongst beachgoers.
-A maximum of 2,000 people will be allowed entry to Bay Beach per day (with no exceptions).
+In addition, staff will be limiting the number of people allowed on the beach at one time (2,000 max).